This is a great question. And at the heart of the answer is the need to understand a bit more about motivation.

 If I look at my own experience before I had my own company, in one organisation I remember people just didn’t turn up for meetings that were in their diaries.
 I emailed them all and said this was completely unacceptable.
 They didn’t like that at all, saying, “I’m actually really busy”.
 For me, this is the same as saying, “I’m so important – you’re not more important than I am”.
 But we’re all equal human beings and it’s not acceptable to me if people don’t turn up to a meeting without telling me.
 I’m quite clear on this.
 I held them to account for their actions.
 It was uncomfortable, but if I don’t tell them this isn’t OK, how will they know?
 It’s all about starting to take responsibility and helping people make sure they know what’s appropriate or not.

-There is a great exercise we’ve started to do with teams in the mental resilience workshops we run, which asks people to rate different factors of motivation for them – things like security, praise and promotion opportunity.
+There is a great exercise we’ve started to do with teams in the workshops we run that focus on building mental resilience.
+We ask people to rate different factors of motivation for them – things like security, praise and promotion opportunity.
 What this does is tell us the different areas that are important to people and it means we can understand what might make them feel “unsafe” at work.
 Motivation requires a better understanding of the individual.
 You can’t take a cookie-cutter approach to managing people or communication inside organisations.
 So if you’re struggling with people not getting shit done then let us know.
 There will be a reason and it might be a quick process to diagnose why it’s happening and what motivation levers you need to pull to change things.

 Further resources: Daniel Pink’s TED conference talk: The puzzle of motivation | HBR article: Keeping your team motivated when the company is struggling | Forbes article: Keeping your team motivated during periods of business uncertainty